T-Wesst/pokedex-project/README.md

 - Fetch pokemon using the PokeAPI: https://pokeapi.co/
 - List view should be paginated
 - User should not be able to see the pokemon list view until they’ve logged in

+  [x] User should be able to signup

+  [x] User should be able to login

-- User should be able to logout
+  [x] User should be able to logout

 - When clicking on a Pokemon List Item, the app should spawn a pop up dialog, showing the pokemon’s name, portrait and other metadata such as: abilities, type, stats, moves, etc.
 - User should be able to search pokemon